-Optimizing the database files
+5.4 Optimizing the database files

 The Perforce Server's database is composed of b-tree files.
 The server does not fully rebalance and compress them during normal operation.
 To optimize the files, you must checkpoint and restore the server.
-The weekly checkpoint script used as part of the normal server maintenance automates this task.
+This normally only needs to be done very few months.

 To minimize the size of back up files and maximize server performance, minimize the size of the db.have and db.label files.
-The scripts for Unloading and Reloading labels, and Deleting users, help achieve this goal.
+The scripts for Error!
+Reference source not found., and Error!
+Reference source not found., help achieve this goal.
 For best server performance, run these scripts weekly via /p4/sdp/Maintenance/maintenance

-Proactive Performance Maintenance
+5.5 Proactive Performance Maintenance